minhtnphan/swift-learning-cs308/AboutSwift.md

     Since Swift requires to delimit code block clearly, dangling else can be easily avoided if we explicitly delimit code blocks.
 The use of the structure <code>if - else if - else</code> is recommended to delimit code blocks clearly.

 <h3>Guard statement</h3>
     Guard is the opposite of <code>if</code> statement.
 This means that <code>guard</code> only executes else statements.
-However, we will go back to <code>guard</code> after learning about Swift's functions, for-loops and while-loops.
+However, we will go back to <code>guard</code> after learning about Swift's functions and repetition structures.

 <h3>Switch statement</h3>
 As mentioned in Swift's documentation, <code>switch</code> statement considers a value and compares it against several possible matching patterns.
 Swift accepts all values of the same type for switch - case.
 All switch statements will be considered, and there must be one case that matches with the switch statement.
 This is called the exhaustive characteristics of Swift switch-case.
 Consquently, Swift does not accept an empty case.
 Lastly, switch statement can contain multiple cases (called compound cases) <br>